sefffal/PlanetOrbits.jl/README.md

 See [this diagram](https://upload.wikimedia.org/wikipedia/commons/thumb/e/eb/Orbit1.svg/1110px-Orbit1.svg.png) from Wikipedia as a reference for the conventions used by this package (note ♈︎ is replaced by the celestial North pole).

+## Installation

+This package is not yet registered, so to install it, you must specify this repository.

+From a Julia prompt, type `]` followed by `add https://github.com/sefffal/DirectOrbits.jl.git`

+Alternatively, run `using Pkg; Pkg.add("https://github.com/sefffal/DirectOrbits.jl.git")`

+That's it!
+If you want to run it through a gauntlet of tests, type `]` followed by `test DirectOrbits`

 ## Performance
 On my 2017 Core i7 laptop, this library is able to calculate